 Disbursements are normally divided equally between the two semesters.
 Students will receive the higher of all awarded institutional scholarships (no stacking of these scholarships will be allowed).
-For complete details, contact the MACU Financial Aid Office.
+For complete details, contact the MACU Financial Aid Office, or visit the financial aid section located in the online MACU catalog.